KevM/tikaondotnet/Readme.md

 This project uses [FAKE](http://fsharp.github.io/FAKE/) for build automation and [Paket](https://fsprojects.github.io/Paket/) for managing dependencies.

+> Note: You will need to have [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 **Note:** Your first build should be from the command line to get the assembly version file created.

 `./build.cmd`